-Protect Medicare patients
+Protect Medicare patients and physician practices

 It’s urgent that Congress develop a long-term solution to the systemic problems with the Medicare physician payment system and preserve patient access to care.

 In 2021 amidst the COVID-19 pandemic, physicians faced a perfect storm of Medicare payment cuts by the Centers for Medicare and Medicaid Services.
 All told, it would have amounted to a 9.75% cut to some physicians, which would have severely impeded patient access to care due to the forced closure of physician practices.
 With the help of physician advocates across the country, the AMA was able to successfully work with Congress on legislation that delayed the payment cuts scheduled to take effect on January 1, 2022.

 Unfortunately, history repeated itself in 2022 as physicians faced another round of cuts scheduled to take effect on January 1, 2023.
 Organized medicine fought to avert a combined 8.5% in Medicare payment cuts in the 2023 omnibus spending bill, but couldn’t stave off these cuts completely this time around, so physicians will see a 2% cut in Medicare payments this year, with at least a 1.25% cut in store for 2024.
 Once again, these cuts threaten the viability of physician practices and patients’ access to care.